-Alteplase is injected into a vein through an IV.
+Activase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-You will also be watched closely for several hours after receiving alteplase, to make sure you do not have an allergic reaction to the medication.
+You will also be watched closely for several hours after receiving Activase, to make sure you do not have an allergic reaction to the medication.

 What happens if I miss a dose?

-Because you will receive alteplase in a clinical setting, you are not likely to miss a dose.
+Because you will receive Activase in a clinical setting, you are not likely to miss a dose.